o-jasper/merkletree/hanging_block/second_idea.md

 3. Calls stay in HB-contracts.
 Call address is deconstructed to have that HB contract address and an *instance* address.

-   TODO problem of modifying in-HB contracts and enforcing only-in-HB calling.

-   Call is modified to include the *instance* address in the beginning.
-   * Add to call data:
-     + the HB-contract-ID
+   They're modified to send back to a HB contract.
+The initial arguments need to be modified;

+   * The address of the contract, aswel an an 'instance' address.
-     + Current HB block number.
+   * HB block number to compare.
-     + Number of used storage ops.
+   * Keep track of number of storage ops.

-   * We're doing the burn-all-gas approach to `sload`ing wrong things, nothing needs to be done about returning.
+4. Returning values is done plainly, but then the `sload`-of-not-proven is handled by spinning off all gas.

+   Or it prepends a didnt-do`sload`-not-proven to `return`s and returns `"unproven sload"` if it comes across on.

-4. `address` needs to be modified to return the combination of the instance and Ethereum address against.
+5. `address` needs to be modified to return the combination of the instance and Ethereum address against.

+### Problems

+* Are the modifications are possible?

+* Are the `call` modifications doable..
+How to get a large enough memory-spot?
+Just ditch the existing one, copy it to end, auch...